greenwichmt/sprint-history/README.md

 # sprint-history
-Record my sprint history as a Conslusion!
+Record my sprint history as a conslusion